kcoderhtml/zera/content/blog/2024-10-13_hilton_tomfoolery.md

 ## Locks

+{{ img(id="https://cloud-ryjlxhb9r-hack-club-bot.vercel.app/0hotel-key.png" alt="screenshot of the hotel digital key" caption="What it looks like in the app") }}

 When using the unlock button, it made a request to this URL: `https://smetric.hilton.com/b/ss/hiltonglobalprod/10/IOSN030200030900/s65425920` with a payload of a URL encoded form.

 > POST